libertine-linux/libertine/README.md

 These are machine-specfic files to be put into the resultant Linux initramfs disk image.
 The folder structure inside this folder is preserved as-is, although permissions, user ids and group ids can be overridden using the `initramfs.contents` file.
 A typical thing to include might be SSH host private keys, machine specific configuration for syslog or sysctl, network interface configuration, static HTTP content to serve and the like.
 Nothing that requires a writable disk at runtime should be in here.

 Content that should not end up in source control (git), eg SSH private keys, should be explicitly ignored using `.gitignore`, or a solution such as `git-crypt` used.

+### `code-signing/`

+The files in here are used to sign the produced linux kernel (`libertine-linux.vmlinuz`).
+They are generated automatically during the build if not present.
+The files are standard OpenSSL PEM files containing:-

+* `libertine-linux.vmlinuz.certificate.pem`: a code signing certificate;
+* `libertine-linux.vmlinuz.key.pem`: a RSA private key (currently 4096 bits)

+### `client-authentication/`

+The files in here are used to authenticate a iPXE client to a server when booting.
+They are generated automatically during the build if not present.
+The files are standard OpenSSL PEM files containing:-

+* `client-authentication.certificate.pem`: a code signing certificate;
+* `client-authentication.key.pem`: a RSA private key (currently 4096 bits)

 ### `qemu`